sofa-framework/Optimus/ReadMe.md

 =========================================================================

 Optimus plugin was created to provide a testing environment for data-driven physics-based modeling (typically finite elements, FE).
-While actually the plugin implements only stochastic methods based on Kalman filtering, its architecture allows for implementation of generic prediction--correction schemes where the model is employed as a predictor and correction is performed using given observation data.
+While actually the plugin implements only stochastic methods based on Kalman filtering, its architecture allows for the implementation of generic prediction--correction schemes where the model is employed as a predictor and correction is performed using given observation data.

-The concepts of estimation of state and parameter identification are summarized in a documentation in doc/OptimusDoc.
+The concepts of estimation of state and parameter identification are summarized in a document in doc/OptimusDoc.
 To generate the
-PDF, compile the tex file as
+PDF, compile the tex file as pdflatex ConceptsBehindOptimus.tex.

-pdflatex ConceptsBehindOptimus.tex
+Doxygen documentation [HTML and LaTeX] can be generated using the existing Doxygen file located in folder doc:

-Doxygen documentation [HTML and LaTeX] can be generated using existing doxygen file located in folder doc: doxygen Optimus.doxygen.
+Doxygen Optimus.doxygen.

 Components